It said that Morsi was under house arrest over in Egypt, but it was ABC, but nobody could confirm it.

 I lived it as a young girl.

-I lived it as a college student when folks were going to college uh free ride and I was working my way because my folks made too much money for me to get a scholarship.
+I lived it as a college student when folks were going to college free ride and I was working my way because my folks made too much money for me to get a scholarship.

-So uh Ben there done that.
+So I've been there, done that.

-But what I really called to tell you about are uh make sure that folks were aware on Obamacare on the individual mandate.
+But what I really called to tell you about are make sure that folks were aware on Obamacare on the individual mandate.

 This is a good point.

-And and those that don't file income taxes may not really feel the full force of it in that way.
+And those that don't file income taxes may not really feel the full force of it in that way.

-It's like, wait a minute, no, you know, this is not a free s free loan to the to the government, but a lot of them don't see that as their money.
+You know, this is not a free loan to the government, but a lot of them don't see that as their money.

 Well, I can tell you my hairdresser here wants this.